rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 {{< faqs >}}

 ### What is your experience?
-I built my first professional website for a small business in 2023, leveraging my Master's degree in Software Development.
-My professional experience also includes roles in cybersecurity at industry leaders like Arctic Wolf and Okta.
-You can learn more about my detailed background on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.
+I built my first professional website for a small business in 2023, after completing my Master’s in Software Development.
+I’ve also worked in cybersecurity at companies like Arctic Wolf and Okta.
+You can see more details on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.

 ### How long does a custom site take?
 Sites can usually be done in 2–3 weeks with good coordination.